Backing up the application

 sudo find /opt/kadi/storage -type f -exec chmod 640 {} \;

-The same process can be repeated for the configured MISC_UPLOADS_PATH
+The same process can be repeated for the configured MISC_UPLOADS_PATH, which usually corresponds to /opt/kadi/uploads.

 sudo su - kadi # Switch to the kadi user

-kadi files check --help # See how to check for any file inconsistencies
+kadi files check # Check for any file inconsistencies

-Note that running it might take a while to complete, depending on the amount of stored data.
+Note that running this command might take a while to complete, depending on the amount of stored data.

 (Optional) Redis backups